 Sets the current cursor position.

-Position of cursor
+Postion of cursor

-Inserts the history menu to TextArea's list
+Inserts the history menu to textarea's list

 The history menu object